State's deaths increase by 79 after 137 day before; cases stayed under 10K at 9,411

 Worldwide

-Sweden, which has been doing "herd immunity" with no lockdown, no data since Friday is at 7,514.
-Neighboring Norway reported 6 deaths to increase to 393, as well as 331 more cases.
+Sweden, which has been doing "herd immunity" with no lockdown, 20 deaths and is at 7,667.
+Neighboring Norway reported 2 deaths to increase to 395, as well as 518 more cases.

 Scripps Only Content 2020